 (b) the CAISO and Participating TO determine the suspension will not result in a Material Modification.

+For any suspension that will extend the Commercial Operation Date beyond seven (7) years from the date the Interconnection Request is received by the CAISO, the Interconnection Customer must satisfy the commercial viability criteria in Section 6.7.4 of the GIDAP.

 During suspension, the Interconnection Customer may request to extend or shorten their suspension period, consistent with the maximum period provided in this Article.
 The CAISO and Participating TO will approve such requests where they meet criteria (a) and (b), above.
 Requests to extend or shorten extensions will require a new modification assessment request and deposit.
 The Interconnection Customer shall be responsible for all reasonable and necessary costs for suspension for which the Participating TO (i) has incurred pursuant to this LGIA prior to the suspension and (ii) incurs in suspending such work, including any costs incurred to perform such work as may be necessary to ensure the safety of persons and property and the integrity of the Participating TO’s electric system during such suspension and, if applicable, any costs incurred in connection with the cancellation or suspension of material, equipment and labor contracts which the Participating TO cannot reasonably avoid; provided, however, that prior to canceling or suspending any such material, equipment or labor contract, the Participating TO shall obtain Interconnection Customer's authorization to do so.

 Network Upgrades common to multiple generating facilities, and to which the Interconnection Customer’s right of suspension shall not extend, consist of Network Upgrades identified for: